rdemers/org_framework_ioda3d/README.md

 # org_framework_ioda3d

-IODA|3D - A small 3D engine with physics for flutter framework.
+IODA|3D is a small 3D engine with physics for flutter framework.
+The code respects the principles of IODA architecture.
+You can get more information on IODA here: [IODA Architecture](./doc/ioda.md).

-# Todo
+## Creation of this project

+The following comnad has been used for the initial creation of this projet.

 * flutter create --org org.iodaframework --template=plugin_ffi --platforms=android,ios,linux,macos,windows ioda3d

 ## Getting Started